 The key is to begin controlling adult Japanese beetle populations as soon as they begin emerging from the ground between May and June.

 1. Physical removal

 Target adult Japanese beetles during the early morning or evening.
-This is when they’re most sluggish and easiest to remove, suggests the University of Minnesota extension.
+This is when they’re most sluggish and easiest to remove.
 As you pluck individual beetles from plants, drop them into a bucket of soapy water to kill them.

 While you can’t keep these pests from coming into your yard, you can protect your plants from the damage they cause.
 Row covers are tunnel-shaped and fit over the top of plants to block Japanese beetles (and other bugs) from getting to them.
 Purchase row covers or simple netting from your local store, or build your own.